 In the end, whatever we decide to share, our son will always know he was made with lots of love sprinkled with a little bit of sugar and spice.
 He will know it takes mommy parts and daddy parts to make a baby and, sometimes, when these parts are not working very well, doctors help mommies and daddies make babies like him.

 I like to talk a lot – not only vocally but with my fingers.
-Send me your thoughts and questions to email@example.com.
+Contact us with your thoughts and questions.
 I promise to respond as promptly as possible.
 Below is a list of planned blog topics, but if you have additional topics to suggest, as they relate to trying to conceive through donor options, please let me know.

 Register to gain full access into our comprehensive donor profiles, including adulthood photos (upon submitting a photo consent form), family medical history, and personal essays.
 You‘ll also be able to "favorite" donors you like, print donor profiles, and more!REGISTER